 Lebkuchen History

 Crusaders are credited with bringing many spices to Europe.
-Pepper, nutmeg and cinnamon not only made foods taste better… they acted as preservatives.
-One theory has it that the reason we associate these spices with Christmas is that the Crusaders brought the spices from the Holy land… and this got tied up with the story of the Wise Men bringing spices and incense to Baby Jesus.
+Pepper, nutmeg, and cinnamon made foods taste better and acted as preservatives.
+One theory is that we associate these spices with Christmas because the Crusaders brought the spices from the Holy Land, which was tied up with the story of the Wise Men bringing spices and incense to Baby Jesus.

-TODAY’S Lebkuchen arrived in Germany when bakers in Aachen in modified a Belgian recipe, and created (my favorite) Aachen Printen.
-From there… Lebkuchen spread through monasteries by Monks and Nuns who were looking for something that was filling, and had long shelf-life, so it could be stored for hard times.
+TODAY’S Lebkuchen arrived in Germany when bakers in Aachen modified a Belgian recipe and created (my favorite) Aachen Printen.
+From there… Lebkuchen spread through monasteries by Monks and Nuns who were looking for something that was filling and had a long shelf-life to store it for hard times.

-It is first mentioned in 1296 in Ulm, and then Nuremberg in the 14th century.
-Munich’s tax rolls show that there was a “Lebzelter” professional Lebkuchen baker, in 1370.
+It is first mentioned in 1296 in Ulm and then Nuremberg in the 14th century.
+Munich’s tax rolls show that a “Lebzelter,” a professional Lebkuchen baker, lived there in 1370.

-Nuremberg became especially famous for their Lebkuchen.
+Nuremberg became especially famous for its Lebkuchen.
 It helped that they had ready access to two of the main ingredients.
 Because the city sat at the crossroads of the trade routes, it was easy for them to get all the spices they needed.
-Also, the city was surrounded by the Reichswald (forest), also known as the “Emperor’s Bee Garden”.
-Lebküchner in Nuremberg had everything they needed to produce world class Lebkuchen, and they still do!
+Also, the city was surrounded by the Reichswald (forest), also known as the “Emperor’s Bee Garden.”
+Lebküchner in Nuremberg had everything they needed to produce world-class Lebkuchen, and they still do!

 From the Nuremberg Christmas Market… Lots of Spices and Bee Hives make